eclipse-che/che-theia/CONTRIBUTING.md

 ### Step 7bis: Run che-theia + plugin in dev mode
 In this section we show how to run the che-theia assembly but in `dev mode`: keeping all the information for debugging.

 You can use the che command `run ...
-DEV yarn start ... che-theia + factory-plugin` or `run ...
+DEV yarn start ... che-theia + workspace-plugin` or `run ...
 DEV yarn start... che-theia + containers-plugin` (command pallette > Run task > … or containers view).
 To start che-theia in `dev-mode` with yarn (not using the production che-theia generated).
 It would keep things like the ability to source map.